 • Use social media to get your message out

-• Use digital marketing tactics, such as search engine optimization and paid to advertise.
+• Use digital marketing tactics, such as search engine optimization and paid advertising.

-• Create a strong branding campaign that will help you stand out from other candidates
+• Create a strong branding campaign to help you stand out from other candidates.

 • Create a social media presence to connect with voters